Scan time: 2-3 minutes / Read time: 3-5 minutes

 🙋 Step 3 — Tell the story out loud as you go.

-People root for someone mid-journey, not a finished guru.
+People follow someone mid-journey, not a finished guru.

 Dev shares his own before: couldn't touch his toes at 38.